iterative/dvc.org/content/docs/studio/user-guide/team-collaboration/index.md

 ## Models

 This is the models dashboard for the team.
 All the models on this dashboard are accessible to all members (collaborators) of the team.

-To add a model to this dashboard, click on `Add a model`.
 The process for adding a model is the same as that for adding personal models ([instructions](/doc/studio/user-guide/model-registry/add-a-model)).

 ## Settings